richafnu/Viva/Viva/glint/reports/managers-sharing-team-conversations.md

 2. There are different views within Manager Concierge:
     - If the survey is Live, Step 3 indicates **Discuss with your team**.
     - If the survey is closed, Step 3 indicates **Launch Team Conversation**.
 Team Conversations generates only under these conditions:
-        1. The cycle is closed
+        - The cycle is closed.
-        2. The role has Live access
+        - The role has Live access.
-        3. The role's Team Conversations permission is enabled
+        - The role's Team Conversations permission is enabled.
     - When the Team Conversation is complete, **Commit to next steps** is available.